If you have alpha-1 antitrypsin deficiency (AAT deficiency), there's treatment that can help you can feel better, live longer, and breathe easier.

 Augmentation Therapy

-The infusion takes about an hour.
+The treatment takes about an hour.
 You need to get it every week, probably for the rest of your life.
 Usually, you would get it at a hospital or medical center, or you may be able to learn how to do it at home on your own.

 How Well Does Augmentation Therapy Work?

-Other Treatments for AAT Deficiency
+Other Treatments for Alpha-1

 Vaccinations.
 Protect yourself from dangerous infections that could make your symptoms worse.
 Get your flu, pneumococcal, and hepatitis shots.